Ina Jang interview: How Smilegate built CrossFire into the world’s top shooter game

 Growing CrossFire

 GamesBeat: CrossFire is a huge game.
-Can you tell us how big it is in terms of the number of users, the number of dollars generated, and how many people it’s allowed you to employ?
+Can you tell us how big it is in terms of the number of players, the number of dollars generated, and how many people it’s allowed you to employ?
 Just how big has it gotten?

-Jang: In terms of global FPS games, CrossFire is number one.
+Jang: In terms of global FPS games, CrossFire is No. 1.
 It’s definitely a huge game.
 It has a presence in 80 countries around the world, with 670 million users and revenue amounting to $10.5 billion dollars on an accrual basis.
 It’s very big all around the world.
 In terms of monthly concurrent users, as of 2018 we had 8 million people.
 To get a better idea, the population of Hong Kong is 7.5 million, so imagine every one of them being present at the same time.
 At the end of 2015 and into 2016, the mobile version of CrossFire kicked off.
-On an accrual basis, the number of users for CrossFire actually amounted to 1 billion, meaning one out of seven people in the entire world has played it at least once.
+On an accrual basis, the number of users for CrossFire actually amounted to 1 billion, meaning one-out-of seven people in the entire world has played it at least once.

 GamesBeat: In the U.S. and the west we’re quite familiar with FPS games like Call of Duty and Battlefield.
 How would you compare CrossFire to those games?
 Battlefield and Call of Duty are very heavy games, very large games with high-end graphics.
 Why do you think CrossFire has been just as successful or even more so?